Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/05-optics-assembly.md

 <AssemblyInstructionBlock title="Step 3: Add the rest of the LED caps" images={["user-guide/hardware-assembly/pockets_with_caps.jpg","user-guide/hardware-assembly/finished_pio.jpg"]}>

 1. Push all remaining LED pocket caps onto each pocket.
-2. Insert your vial into your Pioreactor.
+2. Insert the glass vial into the Pioreactor.
 2. Your Pioreactor assembly is complete! 🚀
 4. Next: begin installing the [software](/user-guide/software-set-up).